FACTION BRIEF

 Sound

 The quiet of a university library.
 The dry scratch of stylus on tablet as anonymous papers are drafted.
-The measured formality of academic debate — passionate beneath the composure.
-The absence of the fragment hum that other factions describe, because the Deniers' spaces are deliberately shielded from electromagnetic anomalies.
+Measured academic debate — passionate beneath the composure.
+The deliberate absence of the fragment hum that other factions describe: the Deniers' spaces are shielded from electromagnetic anomalies, and they know what that silence costs.

 Smell

-Old paper and new coffee — the universal scent of late-night research.
+Old paper and new coffee.
 The sterile cleanliness of laboratory environments where fragments are studied as objects, not relics.
-Filtered air and polymer furniture in corporate research campuses.
+Filtered air and polymer furniture in corporate research campuses — the smell of conclusions that are professionally necessary.

 Texture

 The smooth glass of data terminals displaying electromagnetic decay models.
-The weight of the manifesto in its rare physical printing — deliberately produced on paper as a philosophical statement about permanence.
+The weight of the manifesto in its rare physical printing — deliberately on paper, as a statement about permanence that digital files cannot make.
 The cold metal of fragment containment units stripped of reverence, treated as laboratory equipment.

 Visual

 Charts and graphs and data visualizations — electromagnetic decay curves, neurological activity maps, statistical models of coincidence.
-Clean laboratories with fragments displayed under harsh fluorescent light, stripped of mysticism.
-And on the margins of every paper, in every footnote, the careful hedging language of scientists who know their conclusions are sufficient but worry they aren't true.
+Clean laboratories with fragments under harsh fluorescent light, stripped of amber glow.
+And in the margins of every paper, in every footnote, the careful hedging language of scientists who know their conclusions are sufficient but worry, privately, that they aren't true.